ChurchApps/Docker/README.md

 # Docker
 Docker compose images for LCS projects

-We currently have 4 Main projects : Accounts , CHUMS , StreamingLive.
+We currently have 3 Main projects : Accounts , CHUMS , StreamingLive.

+Accounts and CHUMS are inside same docker folder.

 Inside each project , there is multiple microservices that you can start using docker-compose in there respective folders.